- Participants need to live in social housing in London

 - Refer yourself to Battersea directly by completing our online form.

-- Be referred to Battersea by an organisation representative (i.e. Community Engagement Team/Dog Warden/Housing Officer/Antisocial Behaviour Team)
+- Be referred to Battersea by an organisation representative (i.e. Events & Engagement Team/Dog Warden/Housing Officer/Antisocial Behaviour Team)

 - You can request to attend a Behavioural Support Course for a specific behavioural problem by approaching your organisation representative for a referral